CAREERS

 The Lex Lata Internship Programme

-The interns are tasked with conducting research and writing projects on specific aspects of international law and comparative constitutionalism in Africa.
+The interns are tasked with conducting research and writing projects on specific aspects of international law, international arbitration and constitutional law.
 The internship is completely virtual and thus, all activities of the internship are held online.

 The interns conduct research, make presentations, write papers, reports and essays, as well as briefs on happenings in international and local law.